How to Make Beautiful Air Dry Clay Flower Frogs

 Step 1: Rolling Out the Clay

 To begin, I rolled out my DAS air-hardening clay to about 3/8″ thick.
-This thickness gives the flower frogs enough durability while still being lightweight.
+This thickness provides the flower frogs with sufficient durability while remaining lightweight.

 For a decorative touch, I used an embossed wooden rolling pin to create a beautiful pattern on the clay.
 This simple step makes a significant impact, adding a lovely textured design that stands out once painted.